yuneg11/NXML/docs/index.rst

 NXML documentation
 ==================

-NXML is eXeriment Machine learning Library.
+NXML is an eXtension for Machine Learning.

 Please refer to the `Furo documentation <https://pradyunsg.me/furo/#>`_ for more information.